-This 18-credit Clinical Nurse Specialist Post Graduate Certificate is designed to provide advanced practice nurses with preparation as a Clinical Nurse Specialist (CNS).
+This 18-credit post-graduate Clinical Nurse Specialist Certificate is designed to provide advanced practice nurses with preparation as a Clinical Nurse Specialist (CNS).
 The student will choose one of the following populations: adult/gerontology or pediatric.
 Upon completing the certificate requirements, students will be eligible to sit for the population specific national certification exams offered by the American Nurses Credentialing Center (ANCC) or by the American Association of Critical Care Nurses (AACN).
 Once nationally certified, the CNS is eligible to apply for licensure in all fifty states.

 Admission Requirements